bsubei/codecrafters-redis-zig/README.md

 - and finally sending the string back to the client stream.
 - All of the above are in testable functions (most of them have tests at this point).

-TODO fix timing issue with expiry.
+[DONE] fix timing issue with expiry.
 I think it might have to do with assumptions that the redis-tester makes about how long servers take to parse and record the reqeusts.
 Specifically, the redis-tester assumes that the timestamp of a SET request with an expiry is the instant they receive an +OK reply.

 ## Replication
 TODO start working on replication challenge